 After working a lot with 8-bit microcontrollers and learning all the protocols and functions they offer, now I thought to switch to 32-bit microcontrollers.
 I decided to go with arm 32-bit processors, because of their popularity in the market.
 I choose the arm cortex-m3 processor series for my new hobby/learning projects.
-The reason behind choosing the arm cortex-m3 series is cortex-m3 processors are specially made for connected embedded applications, and the microcontrollers built with this series are used in many mid-levels of embedded projects/applications/products.
+The reason behind choosing the arm cortex-m3 series is that cortex-m3 processors are specially made for connected embedded applications, and the microcontrollers built with this series are used in many mid-levels of embedded projects/applications/products.
 After so much googling i finally decided to move forward with stm32 microcontrollers.
 Stm32 is a family of 32-bit microcontrollers offered by STMicroelectronics.
 Stm32 microcontrollers are built around Cortex-M7, Cortex-M4F, Cortex-M3, Cortex-M0+, and Cortex-M0 processors.

-There are many IDE’s(Integrated development environments) that supports the stm32 series and you can use any one of them to program your stm32 microcontroller.
+There are many IDE’s(Integrated development environments) that support the stm32 series and you can use any one of them to program your stm32 microcontroller.
 Some Ide’s are Coocox, Keil, mBed, Attolic, microC for Arm.
 I decide to go with stm32CubeIDE.
 STRIDE gives you in-depth knowledge of the microcontroller and its interface.
 If you don’t want to go in depths and want a piece of cake then go with MikroElectronica microC for Arm.
 It’s very easy to work with microC ide, it has plenty of example and libraries you only need to call the functions and it’s all done.
 Stm32CubeMx is a microcontroller peripheral configuration.
 By using stm32cube you don’t need to write configuration code for your stm32 microcontroller.
-Its a visual platform where you can make the microcontroller pins input, output, enable pull-ups and pull-down can define the operating frequency of the microcontroller visually and a lot more.
+It’s a visual platform where you can make the microcontroller pins input, and output, enable pull-ups and pull-downs can define the operating frequency of the microcontroller visually and a lot more.
 After the visual configuration, you can generate code for the configuration you made.
-I prefer to work with stmCubeIDE because it is provided by officially STMicroelectronics and its good to work with the stuff provided by the owner.
+I prefer to work with stmCubeIDE because it is provided by officially STMicroelectronics and it’s good to work with the stuff provided by the owner.

 Note: Stm32CubeMx is not an Ide its a configuration manager.
 You make your stm32 microcontroller configuration in it and then generate code for the configuration you have done to be used with any other ide.
-You can directly generate the STMIDEide project with stmCubeIDE by selecting the option from stmCubeIDE to translate the configuration into STMIDE ide project
+You can directly generate the STMIDEide project with stmCubeIDE by selecting the option from stmCubeIDE to translate the configuration into the STMIDE ide project

 STM32F303